MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Yunfei Liu, Xingjun Ma, James Bailey, Feng Lu. *ECCV 2020*
   - Digest: In this paper, we present a new type of backdoor attack inspired by an important natural phenomenon: reflection.
 Using mathematical modeling of physical reflection models, we propose reflection backdoor (Refool) to plant reflections as backdoor into a victim model.

+### 2017

+- BadNets: Identifying Vulnerabilities in the Machine Learning Model Supply Chain. [[paper]](https://arxiv.org/abs/1708.06733)
+  - Tianyu Gu, Brendan Dolan-Gavitt, Siddharth Garg.
+  - Digest:  In this paper we show that outsourced training introduces new security risks: an adversary can create a maliciously trained network (a backdoored neural network, or a BadNet that has state-of-the-art performance on the user's training and validation samples, but behaves badly on specific attacker-chosen inputs.

 ## Extraction Attack

+### 2017

+- Towards Reverse-Engineering Black-Box Neural Networks. [[paper]](https://arxiv.org/abs/1711.01768) [[code]](https://github.com/coallaoh/WhitenBlackBox)
+  - Seong Joon Oh, Max Augustin, Bernt Schiele, Mario Fritz. *ICLR 2018*
+  - Digest: This work shows that such attributes of neural networks can be exposed from a sequence of queries.
+This has multiple implications.
+On the one hand, our work exposes the vulnerability of black-box neural networks to different types of attacks -- we show that the revealed internal information helps generate more effective adversarial examples against the black box model.

 ## Inversion Attack